nyamu-amq/amq_scripts/README.md

     - /v (number) : change volume 0-100
     - /skip : skip current song
     - /autothrow (answer) : start throwing with answer automatically. you can stop it by /autothrow without answer
+    - **DON'T USE /autothrow COMMAND IN RANKED GAME.
+YOU MAY GET BANNED FROM GAME IF YOU TRY THIS**

 ### amqEmojiAnswer.js
 - convert emoji shortcode in answer box when press enter